cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

   $ curl "localhost:10000/v2/streams/logEventStream/events?start=1412385622228\&end=1412386222228\&limit=5"

 Note that it is important to escape the ampersands in the URL to prevent the shell from interpreting it as a special character.
-Also, the RESTful API will return the events in a JSON format that is not suited for display here; you are welcome to try it out and parse the output—it is intended for consumption by machines, not humans.
+The RESTful API will return the events in a JSON format; there are a `variety of tools available
+<https://www.google.com/search?q=json+pretty+print>`__ to pretty-print it on the
+command-line.

 Monitoring with the CDAP Console